 Kubernetes/Cloud: Newer clusters may employ Kubernetes for deployment.
 This is particularly commonly used today on major cloud providers, all of which provide hosted Kubernetes as a service.
 People today use Dask on Kubernetes using either of the following:

-- Helm: an easy way to stand up a long-running Dask cluster and
+- Helm: an easy way to stand up a long-running Dask cluster and Jupyter notebook

-- Dask-Kubernetes: for native Kubernetes integration for fast moving
+- Dask-Kubernetes: for native Kubernetes integration for fast moving or ephemeral deployments.

 For more information see Kubernetes

 Dask is deployed today within highly secure institutions, including major financial, healthcare, and government agencies.

 That being said it’s worth noting that, by it’s very nature, Dask enables the execution of arbitrary user code on a large set of machines.
 Care should be taken to isolate, authenticate, and govern access to these machines.
 Fortunately, your institution likely already does this and uses standard technologies like SSL/TLS, Kerberos, and other systems with which Dask can integrate.

 No. It is easy to run Dask today on most clusters.
 If you have a pre-existing HPC or Spark/Hadoop cluster then that will be fine to start running Dask.